Printing Amtrak Tickets

 You can only pick up your tickets from a conductor under limited circumstances.

-For example, if you pay for your tickets before traveling, your departure station is closed at departure time, and no other delivery options are available.
+For example, if you pay for your tickets before traveling, your departure station will be closed at departure time, and no other delivery options will be available.

 Amtrak’s online booking system will determine your eligibility for onboard pick-up based on your itinerary.
 If you are eligible, you can choose to pick up your tickets onboard during the booking process.
 When making reservations by phone, your agent will inform you whether you are eligible for this service.

-If you decide not to print out your Amtrak tickets, here’s what you can do.
+If you choose not to print your Amtrak tickets, here’s what you can do.

-Printed tickets do not update, but the QR code still works.
+Printed tickets do not refresh, but the QR code remains functional.

-Sometimes, travel plans change, and updating paper tickets requires reprinting.
-However, if your reservation number remains unchanged, your barcode will remain valid for the updated trip.
+Sometimes, travel plans change, and if you’re using a printed ticket, you may need to reprint it.
+However, if your reservation number stays the same, your barcode will still be valid for your updated trip.

-For example, suppose you initially booked a trip from Sturtevant, WI, to Omaha, NE, at 11:23 am on Hiawatha but decided to take the 8:23 am train instead.
-If you changed your ticket, your printed ticket should still work if the reservation number hasn’t changed.
+For example, you originally booked a trip from Sturtevant, WI, to Omaha, NE, on the Hiawatha at 11:23 AM but later switched to the 8:23 AM train.
+Your printed ticket should still work if your reservation number hasn’t changed.

 As a Gen X traveler, I grew up with catalogs arriving in the mail, but I also embrace technology.
 I feel comfortable in both worlds, and my approach to tickets reflects that.